This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) Deterministic Signal

-Explanation: Periodic signal is that which repeat it’s value after some interval.
-Sin wave is a periodic function since it’s value may be determined at any point of time since it repeats itself at regular intervals of time.
+Explanation: Periodic signal is that which repeats itself after a regular interval.
+Sin wave is a periodic function since it’s value can be determined at any point of time, as it repeats itself at a regular interval.
+Aperiodic Signal does not repeat itself at regular interval of time.
+Random signals are the signals which have uncertain values at any time.
+While Deterministic signals are the signals which are constant over a period of time.

 3. What is the role of channel in communication system?

-a) acts as a medium to send message signals to its medium
+a) acts as a medium to send message signals from transmitter to receiver

 b) converts one form of signal to other